Krissy93/meta-workstations-project/docs/Overview.md

 To send the operative instruction to the robot and make it move, the State Machine sends points coordinates to the **Robot Driver** using the [JointTrajectory message](http://docs.ros.org/melodic/api/trajectory_msgs/html/msg/JointTrajectory.html), which is published in the `/joint_path_command` topic.
 Keep in mind that if you want the robot to execute a complex trajectory composed of multiple robot positions, it is best to send each position individually to be able to stop or pause the robot between each message.
 Otherwise, the robot receives the whole list of positions (defines as a [JointTrajectoryPoints message](http://docs.ros.org/melodic/api/trajectory_msgs/html/msg/JointTrajectoryPoint.html)) and executes them in sequence.
-It cannot be stopped or paused from the State Machine, but only from traditional command methods (Teach pad, Robot proprietary software etc...).
+It cannot be stopped or paused from the State Machine, but only from traditional command methods (Teach pendant, Robot proprietary software etc...).

 Robot Drivers are robot-dependant.
 A list of available drivers can be found [here](http://wiki.ros.org/Industrial/supported_hardware).
 If the driver for the specific robot you have is not in the list, you have to write your own!